Mastodon Skip to content

 Toxic leaders flourish not from malice alone but organisational complicity.
 Their actions breed employee burnout, counterproductive behaviour, and pervasive cynicism, eroding psychological safety and innovation.
 Addressing toxicity demands ethical leadership development, genuine psychological safety

-An oil painting depicting the Greek philosopher Diogenes, carrying a lantern in broad daylight as he famously searches for an
+Old man carrying a lantern in broad daylight as he famously searches for an honest man.

 Diogenes Searching for an Honest Man (c.
 1780) attributed to J. H. W. Tischbein